-Description of Dominant This is a northern hardwoods, Red Maple cover type.
-Red Maple and red Vegetation and pine dominate this stand.
+Stand Description for Stand 3 Description of Dominant Vegetation and This is a northern hardwoods, Red Maple cover type.
+Red Maple and red pine dominate this stand.
 The red maple will continue to dominate the Successional Trends: stand for many decades.
 Riparian Area: 2.4 acres - This riparian area follows a seasonal drainage.
 Drainage patterns are not always well defined within this riparian area.